 Platelet aggregation inhibitors excluding heparin.
 ATC code:

-class of ADP receptors on platelets.
-Since platelets participate in the initiation and/or evolution of thrombotic complications of atherosclerotic disease, inhibition of platelet function can result in the reduction of the rate of cardiovascular events eg, death, myocardial infarction, or stroke.
+receptor prevents ADP-induced signal transduction.
+Since platelets participate in the initiation and/or evolution of thrombotic complications of atherosclerotic disease, inhibition of platelet function has been shown to reduce the risk of cardiovascular events such as death, MI or stroke.

 Clinical efficacy and safety:

 The clinical evidence for the efficacy and safety of ticagrelor is derived from two phase 3 trials: The PLATO [PLATelet Inhibition and Patient Outcomes] study, a comparison of ticagrelor to clopidogrel, both given in combination with ASA and other standard therapy.

 The PEGASUS TIMI-54 [PrEvention with TicaGrelor of SecondAry Thrombotic Events in High-RiSk AcUte Coronary Syndrome Patients] study, a comparison of ticagrelor combined with ASA to ASA therapy alone.